thosgood/this-weeks-finds/markdown/201-250/week218.md

 > however, was that there is some stuff that just goes through for all
 > Dedekind domains (e.g. construction of adeles, existence of class
 > group etc), and there is some stuff that actually requires more.
-> Tate's thesis for example requires more\-\--it doesn't just work for
+> Tate's thesis for example requires more---it doesn't just work for
 > all Dedekind domains because Tate needs a Haar measure and so he needs
 > completions to be locally compact, which is basically the same as
 > demanding that *all residue fields are finite*.
 Here's something you